 At Performance in Motion we make every effort to ensure that financial limitations will not hinder one’s ability to receive our services.
 Movement is for everyone and we are proud of our “Athlete Scholarship Program”.
 Each of our Physical Therapists reserve slots in their weekly schedule for scholarship athletes to be seen at discounted terms agreed upon by both the athlete and PIM.
 If no slots are available, athletes are placed on a waiting list on a “first come, first serve” basis and are contacted when slots become available.
 Please inquire with us for more details.

-We are NOT Medicare providers at this time.
-Because of this, Medicare laws and regulations do NOT allow us, as physical therapists, to provide a service to a Medicare beneficiary that is a covered service under Medicare.
-However, we CAN provide care and collect out-of-pocket payment from Medicare beneficiaries if the services are NOT covered under Medicare (i.e. – maintenance care, performance training, care beyond medical necessity).
-In order to remain in full compliance we review each case individually, and if appropriate, have patients sign an Advanced Beneficiary Notice and provide care on an out-of-pocket payment basis.
-If you are a Medicare beneficiary seeking our services, we very much understand how confusing these laws and regulations can be.
+We are NOT participating providers of the Medicare program at this time.
+However, we CAN provide care to Medicare beneficiaries for all services NOT covered under Medicare (i.e. – maintenance care, performance training, care beyond medical necessity).
+In order to remain in full compliance we review each case individually.
+If you are a Medicare beneficiary seeking our services for Physical Therapy or Performance training, we very much understand how confusing these laws and regulations can be.
 Please feel free to inquire with us for more details or if you have questions.

 Yes we do.
 Our team has provided Performance Training services beyond traditional Physical Therapy services to athletes of all levels since Performance in Motion began in 2011.
 Many athletes come to our facilities during their respective off-seasons or throughout their year for post-rehabilitation, prevention, recovery, and/or performance enhancement training.
 Others simply transition from their formal Physical Therapy treatments into performance training programs to keep moving at their highest level.
 Over the years, our team has collectively worked with elite athletes from every major professional sport, including many Olympic sports, both in our facilities and off-site.
 In addition to our Doctor of Physical Therapy degrees, many members of our staff hold advanced Board Certifications, are Certified Athletic Trainers, and are Certified Strength and Conditioning Specialists from the National Strength and Conditioning Association.